-The Real Estate Industry Award is under review and the Fair Work Commission has made a decision, with changes that came into effect 2 April, 2018.
-Here’s what you need to know.
+The Real Estate Industry Award was reviewed last year and the Fair Work Commission changes came into effect 2 April, 2018.
+The first anniversary of this change is approaching.
+It is significant.

-Under the Fair Work Act 2009 (Cth) the Fair Work Commission is required to review all modern awards every four years.
-For this reason, the Commission is currently reviewing the Real Estate Industry Award 2010 in consultation with industry representatives such as Real Estate Salespersons’ Association, Australian Property Services Association Queensland, Real Estate Employers’ Association and Real Estate Employers’ Federation.
+Under the Fair Work Act 2009 (Cth) the Fair Work Commission is required to review all modern awards every four years and recently completed a review of the Real Estate Industry Award 2010, in consultation with industry representatives such as Real Estate Salespersons’ Association, Australian Property Services Association Queensland, Real Estate Employers’ Association and Real Estate Employers’ Federation.

-Although this review is ongoing and yet to be finalised, on 17 January 2018 the Commission made a decision addressing the following issues, which came into effect on 2 April 2018:
+The Commission made changes addressing the following issues, which came into effect on 2 April 2018:

 - employee classification and minimum wage;